Russ is a boat owner who knows that getting a single-engine boat back into its slip is way easier than people make it out to be.

-Pulling into a crowded marina without knowing exactly how to maneuver your single screw boat is one of life’s least pleasant experiences.
+Pulling into a crowded marina without knowing exactly how to maneuver your single-screw boat is one of life’s least pleasant experiences.
 You’re convinced that all eyes are trained on you, and you may not be wrong.

-1. The Stern Moves First.
+1. Remember That the Stern Moves First

 Powerboats seem to steer like cars.
-I use the word seem, because your senses tell you that the boat is acting like a car.
+I use the word "seem" because your senses tell you that your boat acts like a car.
 You turn the wheel left and the bow turns left.
-But the bow only looks like it’s doing the turning; it’s not, the stern is in charge.
-The bow is moving because it’s being pushed that way by the propeller—on the stern, pushing the water against the rudder, and the stern moves first.
+But the bow only looks like it’s doing the turning; it’s not.
+The stern is in charge.
+The bow moves because it’s pushed by the propeller on the stern, which pushes the water against the rudder such that the stern moves first.

 2. Forget the Throttle